db4rr/accessible-libations/recipes.md

 1. Pour 1 small measure of dry vermouth
 1. Stir for at least 5 seconds to dillute drink
 1. Pour into cocktail glass with cocktail strainer
-1. Garnish with 2 olives.
+1. Garnish with 2 olives
 1. Enjoy!

 | Variations | |